| A

 will leave a lasting

+impression.
 The appropriate gift item often depends on your relationship

 to the Chinese host, hostess, and family.
 When visiting a relative’s